|

 Retainers

-If your bonded retainer becomes loose or breaks, it’s important to take care of it quickly.
-You can choose to have it repaired or replaced with a removable retainer.
-Either way, it’s crucial to wear a properly fitted retainer to prevent your teeth from shifting.
+If your bonded retainer becomes loose or breaks, it’s important to act quickly.
+We can repair it or replace it with a removable retainer—either way, wearing a properly fitted retainer is key to preventing tooth movement.

 Let us know how we are doing!